osorensen/hdme/cran-comments.md

 ## Test environments
 * local os X install, R 3.5.2
-* Ubuntu 14.04 install (on travis-ci), R 3.5.2
 * win-builder (devel and release)
 * R-hub (devel)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was one NOTE:
+There was one NOTE on R-hub (devel):

   * checking package dependencies ...
 NOTE
-  Package suggested but not available for checking: ???Rglpk???
+  Package suggested but not available for checking: Rglpk

 ## Downstream dependencies
 There are currently no downstream dependencies of this package.